 RSCN’s ecotourism initiatives are contributing to the sustainable development of RSCN managed protected areas because our model is built on clear principles and objectives; both supporting nature conservation programs in target areas and creating jobs thus bringing social and economic benefits to the locals.

-Today, RSCN manages well over ecotourism 23 initiatives, dispersed all over The Hashemite Kingdom of Jordan, with over 350 direct beneficiaries.
-These initiatives include different facilities (campsites, eco-lodges, and restaurants) and activities (canyoning, cycling and hiking trails) that are set in the heart of Jordan’s nature reserves.
+Today, RSCN manages well over 23 ecotourism initiatives, dispersed all over the Hashemite Kingdom of Jordan, with over 350 direct beneficiaries.
+These initiatives include different facilities (campsites, eco-lodges, and restaurants) and activities (canyoning, cycling, hiking trails, ziplines, giant swing, and climbing and descending) that are set in the heart of Jordan’s nature reserves.

-Wild Jordan is a registered trademark of The Royal Society for the Conservation of Nature.
-Wild Jordan’s revenue contributes to the sustainability of RSCN’s protected areas and supports the socio economic development of local communities.
-Wild Jordan Adventures offers an awe-inspiring variety of destinations to explore and action packed activities to enjoy .
-Visit one or more of Jordan’s nature reserves, the best way to discover the vastly different scenery and nature around Jordan.
+Wild Jordan is a registered trademark of the Royal Society for the Conservation of Nature.
+Wild Jordan’s revenue contributes to the sustainability of RSCN’s protected areas and supports the socio-economic development of local communities.
+Wild Jordan Adventures offers an awe-inspiring variety of destinations to explore and action packed activities to enjoy.
+Visiting one or more of Jordan’s nature reserves is the best way to discover the vastly different scenery and nature around Jordan.